Centric Cash (CNS) Price Reaches $0.0003 on Exchanges

-Centric Cash (CURRENCY:CNS) traded flat against the dollar during the one day period ending at 20:00 PM E.T. on February 27th.
-Centric Cash has a total market capitalization of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last day.
-One Centric Cash coin can now be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+Centric Cash (CURRENCY:CNS) traded flat against the dollar during the 24-hour period ending at 13:00 PM ET on March 5th.
+One Centric Cash coin can now be purchased for about $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+Centric Cash has a market capitalization of $1.24 million and $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
 Over the last week, Centric Cash has traded flat against the dollar.

 - Nokencoin (NOKN) traded flat against the dollar and now trades at $0.63 or 0.00000011 BTC.